Cox Innovation Fellowship Featured Largest Summer Group

 Each summer more than 50 top college editors sharpen their leadership and management skills at the MSCNE where they learn from leading editors, publishers and educators.

-The Cox Institute and the Poynter Institute’s News University have partnered to offer top Grady journalism students the opportunity to earn a Media Leadership Certificate during the Spring semester.
+The Cox Institute offers top Grady journalism students the opportunity to study leadership development principles during each Spring semester.

 The Cox Institute Mission